RitwikRishRaj/ML-project/README.md

 - Create a new Web Service in Render from your Git repository.
 - Render will detect Python, run `pip install -r requirements.txt`, and start with `python app.py`.
 - Ensure the dataset file `Medicalpremium.csv` is committed to the repo (it is required at runtime).
+ - The app pins Python runtime via `runtime.txt` to `python-3.10.13` for compatibility.
+ - The app pins Python to 3.10.13 on Render via `PYTHON_VERSION=3.10.13` in `render.yaml` (and `.python-version`).

 ### Using render.yaml
 - If you use Infrastructure as Code, Render will pick up `render.yaml` and configure:
   - Environment: Python
-  - Build: `pip install -r requirements.txt`
+  - Build: `pip install --upgrade pip setuptools wheel && pip install -r requirements.txt`
   - Start: `python app.py`
   - Port is provided via `PORT` env var automatically; the app respects it.